Learn How It Works

 Encourage Rotarians in area clubs to apply.
 Promote the need for mentors through the networks of your Advisory Committee.

-Mentor Training: It assumes that the mentee already possesses the basic technical skills to make their product or deliver their service.
+Mentor Overview: It assumes that the mentee already possesses the basic technical skills to make their product or deliver their service.
 The mentor focuses on business perspective and guidance, personal development, and soft skills (download Mentor Roles & Responsibilities at the end of this section)

 Offering affordable loans to students often is what helps students move from dreamer to business owner.
 Loan pools can remain sustainable because the students’ monthly loan payments will replenish the fund for the next borrower!